FOCUS: Fused Observation of Channels for Unveiling Spectra: Conclusion

 \section{Conclusion}

 We introduced \textbf{FOCUS}, a lightweight and gradient-free interpretability framework tailored for hyperspectral vision transformers.
 By combining class-specific spectral prompts with a learnable \texttt{[SINK]} token and a simple attraction loss, FOCUS produces stable and fine-grained spatial–spectral saliency maps.
 Despite adding less than 1\% additional parameters, it achieves state-of-the-art interpretability performance—improving spectral IoU by 15\% and enhancing attribution consistency across layers.
 Our work addresses a fundamental scalability barrier in hyperspectral interpretability, enabling trustworthy and deployable explanations for high-dimensional spectral data.
 We believe FOCUS lays a practical foundation for interpretable AI in spectral-intensive domains.
-In future work, we aim to explore adaptive prompt sharing and hierarchical strategies to further scale FOCUS to long-sequence spectral tasks.
+In future work, we aim to explore adaptive prompt sharing and hierarchical strategies to further scale FOCUS to long-sequence spectral tasks.In the future, we can extend our work into reinforcement learning or multi-agent systems to further enhance the interpretability of hyperspectral images~\cite{duanadaptive,11059994}.